 Vancouver Construction Accident Lawyers

 If you were injured on a worksite, Vancouver WA construction accident lawyers can help.
 The Occupational Safety and Health Administration (OSHA) has established regulations to ensure construction site safety, yet the nature of the work as well as the activity conducted make such workplaces among the most dangerous in the country.
-At The Law Offices of Loren Scott Etengoff, we can ensure that your case is handled properly, and that your construction injury is both properly documented and presented.
+At the Etengoff Pak Law Group, we can ensure that your case is handled properly, and that your construction injury is both properly documented and presented.

 There Are Inherent Safety Concerns to Construction Work

 The operation of heavy equipment and machinery, working from heights on scaffolding and ladders, the exposure to live electrical wires and the inevitable debris found on a construction site pose dangers to workers on a daily basis.

 Although both workers and construction companies must follow certain safety protocols, many injury claims arise from some failure to do so that resulted in an injury to a worker.

 Each year, thousands of people sustain injuries in construction accidents.
 In fact, in 2012, approximately 183,000 injuries occurred to construction workers.
 Of those, 775 were fatal injuries.
 Many of these job-related injuries could have been prevented.
 Vancouver WA construction accident lawyers can review your case and determine if someone else caused your injuries, and help you obtain compensation.